-- 9.20 Article 78 makes provision for differences arising under any provision of the Order, unless otherwise agreed between the parties, to be determined by arbitration.
-It enables agreement to be reached between the parties, rather than being referred to arbitration and identifies the Secretary of State as the appropriate body given that any disputes will relate to a DCO. - 9.21 Precedent for this article can be found in other large infrastructure DCOs, such as the article 34 of the North London Heat and Power Generating Station Order 2017, article 63 of the Thames Water Utilities Limited (Thames Tideway Tunnel) Order 2014, article 32 of the Glyn Rhonwy Pumped Storage Generating Station Order 2017, and article 45 of the Hinkley Point C (Nuclear Generating Station) Order 2013.
+- 9.20 Article 78 makes provision for differences and disputes arising under any provision of the Order, unless otherwise agreed between the parties, to be determined by arbitration.
+It enables agreement to be reached between the parties, rather than being referred as to arbitration and identifies the arbitrator or failing agreement it provided for the arbitrator to be appointed by the Secretary of State as.
+The Secretary of State is considered to be the appropriate body given that any disputes will relate to a DCO.
+This arbitration provision doesn't apply to any of the marine provisions from the 1847 Act that are incorporated into the Order under Article 43.

+9.21 Precedent for this article can be found in other large infrastructure DCOs, such as the article 34 of the North London Heat and Power Generating Station Order 2017, article 63 of the Thames Water Utilities Limited (Thames Tideway Tunnel) Order 2014, article 32 of the Glyn Rhonwy Pumped Storage Generating Station Order 2017, and article 45 of the Hinkley Point C (Nuclear Generating Station) Order 2013.